Chart Color Schemes

 The level of residential development activity in Goondiwindi is very low in comparison to the average area assessed nationally by AreaSearch

 Goondiwindi has experienced approximately 12 dwelling approvals annually.
-Between financial years FY-21 and FY-25, around 64 homes were approved, with one more approved in FY-26 so far.
-The population decline in recent years has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
+Between FY-21 and FY-25, 64 homes were approved, with one more in FY-26 so far.
+The population decline has maintained adequate housing supply relative to demand, creating a balanced market with good buyer choice.

-New properties are constructed at an average cost of $282,000, lower than regional norms, offering affordable housing options.
-This financial year, there have been $6.8 million in commercial approvals, indicating limited focus on commercial development.
-Compared to the rest of Queensland, Goondiwindi has somewhat elevated construction activity, with 25.0% above the regional average per person over the past five years.
-However, development activity has moderated recently.
+New properties are constructed at an average value of $282,000, below regional norms, offering affordable housing options.
+This year, commercial approvals totalled $6.8 million, indicating limited commercial development focus.
+Compared to the Rest of Qld, Goondiwindi's construction is 25.0% above the regional average per person over the past five years, preserving buyer options while sustaining property demand, though activity has moderated recently.
+Nationally, development activity is lower, reflecting market maturity and possible constraints.

-Nationally, it is lower, reflecting market maturity and possible development constraints.
-New developments consist mostly of detached houses (86.0%) and townhouses or apartments (14.0%), maintaining the area's traditional low density character focused on family homes.
+New developments consist of 86.0% detached houses and 14.0% townhouses or apartments, maintaining the area's low density character focused on family homes.
 The estimated population per dwelling approval is 873 people, indicating a quiet development environment.
-With stable or declining population projections, Goondiwindi should experience reduced housing demand pressures, benefiting potential buyers.
+With stable or declining population projections, housing demand pressures should reduce, benefiting potential buyers.

 Frequently Asked Questions - Development